Active Projects

 Sponsor: United States Air Force Agility Prime Program

-Performing entities: Avilution (SBC) and Auburn University (RI)
+Performing entities: Avilution and VSDDL (Auburn University)

 The goal of this project was to integrate Avilution’s eXtensible Flight System (XFS) software into the systems architecture of VSDDL’s flight simulators to develop, demonstrate, and commercialize a unique XFS-integrated capability suite that enables Simplified Vehicle Operations (SVO) for revolutionary, next-generation flight vehicles through simplified cockpit displays and synoptics.
 The integration was demonstrated using VSDDL Flight Simulator #3 (Sim 3) during this Phase I STTR project.